theinsideview/theinsideview.github.io/donate.md

 - Alexey Malafeev
 - Vincent Weisser

-I'll be adding to this page the patrons that have contributed at least once to a tier above "The Inside Few", aka the tier where you're part of the few people that are on this page.
+And these are the people who have contributed at least once to a tier above "The Inside Few" on patreon, aka the tier where you're part of the few people that are on this page:
+- Ryan Coppolo
+- Gunnar Höglund
+- Vincent Weisser